Preparing for the Cost of a New Roof

 Paying for Roof Repairs

-If your roof is damaged, then you are faced with an entirely different challenge other than figuring the roof replacement cost.
-It could be from a particularly nasty storm causing damage from water, high winds, or hail.
-Maybe it was a fallen tree.
+If your roof is damaged, then you are faced with a different challenge than figuring the roof replacement cost.

-In some situations, such as a natural disaster caused by an earthquake or hurricanes, you may even be eligible for help from the Federal Emergency Management Agency (FEMA).
+• In the case of a natural disaster caused by an earthquake or hurricanes, you may even be eligible for help from the Federal Emergency Management Agency“>Federal Emergency Management Agency (FEMA).
 Whatever the cause, it could be helpful to take photographs sooner rather than later to document the damage.

 Ways to Help Pay for Home Repairs

-Whether you are replacing your entire roof or you are paying for roof repairs made to a damaged portion, you may want to consider financing all or part of the work.
-One option worth considering—a personal loan.
+Whether you are replacing your entire roof or just replacing a damaged portion, you may want to consider financing all or part of the work.
+One option worth considering: a personal loan.

-Another financing option homeowners turn to for home improvements is a home equity loan or a home equity line of credit (HELOC).
-The application for a HELOC is akin to that of a mortgage and how much you’re able to borrow depends on several factors, including the value of your home.
+• Another financing option homeowners turn to for home improvements is a home equity loan or a home equity line of credit (HELOC).
+The application for a HELOC is akin to that of a mortgage.
+How much you’re able to borrow depends on several factors, including the value of your home.
 You may also have to arrange and pay for a home appraisal.

 SoFi Loan Products